Laci1953/HiTech-C-compiler-enhanced/README.md

 and the Z80 assembler source file generated during the compilation process has 241KB ( over 23000 lines ).

 See the folder TESTS.

+(update on June 8, 2025)

+New version of ZAS - significant increase on the size of assembler files that can be assembled.